jogginger/Bookmarkr/README.md

 ## Installation
 ### Via Roblox Marketplace
-Simply install the plugin from the Roblox Marketplace
+Simply install the plugin from the [Roblox Marketplace](https://create.roblox.com/store/asset/104556895236019/Bookmarkr)

 ### Via file
 Grab the latest .rbxm from the releases, insert it into studio, then right click and save as local plugin or upload it as one

 ### Build from source
 1. Clone the repository

+2. Make sure you have [rokit](https://github.com/rojo-rbx/rokit) installed

+---
+#### If you **do** have [Lune](https://lune-org.github.io/docs/getting-started/1-installation) installed, you can skip this step (`rokit install` is also ran by `scripts/Install`)
-2. Run `rokit install` ([Install rokit](https://github.com/rojo-rbx/rokit) if not owned)
+- Run `rokit install` to install lune
+---

+3. Run `lune run scripts/Install` to install tools and packages

-3. Run `lune LuneBuild.luau` to build the rbxm
+4. Run `lune run scripts/Build` to build the rbxm